hamstar/hostess/README.md

 # Hostess

-**This code has been modified from the original and is as yet untested.**
+**This code has been modified from the original and is as yet untested and should be considered beta code.**

 A simple tool for adding local directories as virtual hosts in a local apache installation.
 It probably only works well on a Mac, but we're scratching our own itch here.